Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 Art Pro Audio Tube Mix

-This is a very well-built 5-channel small mixer with USB out that has a very classic look to it with the old-school view meters and the wood panel sides.
+This is a very well-built 5-channel small mixer with USB out.
+It has a very classic look with the old-school view meters and the wood panel sides.

 It has a button for amp simulation to make it sound more natural.
-You’ll notice that there are two auxiliaries which are not very common for a small format mixer of this size.
+You’ll notice that there are 2 auxiliaries which are not very common for a small format mixer of this size.

-Auxiliary is marked left and auxiliary two is marked right, you could assign these to the main mix out, giving you better separation than if you were to use the actual left and right out.
+Auxiliary 1 is marked left and auxiliary 2 is marked right, you can also assign them to the main mix out which gives you better separation of left and right out.

-Besides, it also has a tube assign button so you assign the tubes to either channels 1 & 2 or channel 5 to warm the instruments that you’re about to record.
+It also has a tube assign button so you assign the tubes to either channels 1 & 2 or channel 5 to get a warm sound of the instruments that you’re about to record.

 Feature Highlights